mohitjain/mohitjain/_posts/2012-10-26-complete-guide-to-setup-a-rails-server.md

 ssh deployer@ip_address
 {% endhighlight %}

-4. Generate SSH keys and public key in deployment keys on github/bitbucket
+4. Generate SSH keys and public key in deployment keys on Github/Bitbucket

 {% highlight ruby %}
 ssh-keygen -t rsa -C "your_email_address" cat ~/.ssh/id_rsa.pub
 {% endhighlight %}
-5. Copy your public key to authorised key, (SO that you don’t need to enter password next time when you try to login on server from your machine.
+5. Copy your public key to authorized key, (SO that you don’t need to enter password next time when you try to log in on the server from your machine.
 DONT do this in case you don’t want to give this current machine access of the server.):

 {% highlight ruby %}
 cat ~/.ssh/id_rsa.pub | ssh deployer@your_ip 'cat >> ~/.ssh/authorized_keys'